At a Glance

 About you

-The ideal candidate will hold a PhD in planetary science or a related field, with expertise in geochemistry, spacecraft data analysis, or X-ray fluorescence techniques.
-A strong publication record, evidence of independent research, and experience in collaborative research are essential.
-Proficiency in Python and understanding of planetary geological processes, especially those relevant to Mercury, are key to success in this role.
+You should hold a PhD in planetary science or a related field, with expertise in geochemistry, spacecraft data analysis, or X-ray fluorescence techniques.
+A strong publication record, independent research experience, and collaboration skills are essential.
+Proficiency in Python and knowledge of planetary geological processes, especially those relevant to Mercury, are key to success in this role.

 Additional information

-For informal inquiries, contact Professor Emma Bunce at ejb10@leicester.ac.uk.
+For informal inquiries, please contact Professor Emma Bunce at ejb10@leicester.ac.uk.

 #J-18808-Ljbffr